bicCluster/learning-cluster/README.md

 	- When install extra service, you should not omit the warning.
 You need to handle it one by one.
 	- Restart the service before runing Demo
 * You should be aware of that `losalamos` should be one of the clients since it is the only interface to run Hadoop programs from outside.
+* Select default setting when installing Ambari Server.
+* If you come across errors when starting the server, Check [ this](https://community.hortonworks.com/articles/16944/warning-setpgid31734-0-failed-errno-13-permission.html).
 * Once the cluster is installed, make sure [this page](http://losalamos.pc.cs.cmu.edu:8080/#/main/hosts) shows each host has correct IP address (10.0.0.x).s If the IP address is 127.0.0.1 that's not correct, check whether the four `/etc/hosts` files are same with each other.
 Modify `/etc/hosts` if necessary, then restart both ambari-server and all ambari-clients.
 * If something goes wrong, check your firewall settings or you may find causes by looking at log files under `/var/log`
 * If run into Transparent Huge Pages error, check out [this](https://docs.mongodb.org/manual/tutorial/transparent-huge-pages/).